mihi4/SimHub_Dashes/README.md

 ![ACC_Spotter](pics/miACCDashSpotterinfo.png)

-The Detail screen shows more information
+The Detail screen shows more information about tyres, weather, track, fuel and damage.

 ![ACC_Details1](pics/miACCDashDetail1.png)

 - tyre and brake temps and pressures